10 Things Every Man Cave Needs

 10. A Well-Stocked Mini-Fridge

-Do you really want to trek all the way upstairs to grab another beer?
-Didn’t think so.
+Do you want to trek all the way upstairs to grab another beer?
+I didn’t think so.

 Compact Refrigerator from Kenmore

 Like this article?
 Get more by following us at finding us on Facebook at Home-Rehab.

 - Garden / Landscaping / Patio — 260

 - HVAC / Air Conditioning — 147

 - Cleaning / Maintenance — 143

 - Floors / Tile / Hardwood — 115

 - Doors / Garages — 113